JaffaKetchup/flutter_map_tile_caching/README.md

 ### iOS

-A few more steps are required on iOS due to the background download functionality, even though this functionality is unfortunately currently blocked on iOS.
+A few more steps are required on iOS due to the background download functionality, even though this functionality is unfortunately currently disabled on iOS.
 This is due to the way the dependency used to perform background downloading works.
 For these steps please go to these sites:

 - [`background_fetch` Installation Instructions For iOS](https://github.com/transistorsoft/flutter_background_fetch/blob/master/help/INSTALL-IOS.md)